ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 > ARIA: "For assistive technology users, the quality of experience when navigating a grid heavily depends on both what a cell contains and on where keyboard focus is set.
 For example, if a cell contains a button and a grid navigation key places focus on the cell instead of the button, screen readers announce the button label but do not tell users a button is present.
 > There are two optimal cell design and focus behavior combinations:
 >
-> -   A cell contains one widget whose operation does not require arrow keys and grid navigation keys set focus on that widget.
+> -   When a cell contains _one widget_ whose operation _does not require arrow keys_, the grid navigation keys **will set focus on that widget**.
 Examples of such widgets include link, button, menubutton, toggle button, radio button (not radio group), switch, and checkbox.
-> -   A cell contains text or a single graphic and grid navigation keys set focus on the cell."
+> -   When a cell contains _text or a single graphic_, the grid navigation keys will **set focus on the cell**."

 ### Specifics for nimble-table